GeodSoft logo GeodSoft

 Check Words Across Non Letters

 When check words across non letters is checked, the default, Password Evaluator will remove all non alpha characters and check the remaining letter only strings to see if they are words or contain words.
 If this is not checked, only contiguous sequences of letters are checked for words.
+It is strongly recommended that this be left checked as character substitiution in words cannot be checked if this is unchecked.

 Additional Minimum Word Length